 Revising a dissertation into a book takes years, during which time you must sustain momentum and enthusiasm.

-So, the best thing you can do to start has both nothing and everything to do with the book: laying the productivity foundation for a successful book.
+The best thing you can do to start has both nothing and everything to do with the book itself: laying the productivity foundation for a successful book.

 What made the biggest difference for me was: